voucherifyio/sdk-ruby-openapi-based/__tests__/README.md

 ## Contributing

-All new tests should be added to `spec` directory.
-This directory should only contain test suits and minimal logic.
+All new tests should be added to the `spec` directory.
+This directory is intended exclusively for test suites and should contain minimal logic.
-Place all the advanced in `lib` directory.
-Maintain the appropriate division of modules and functions and keep the indispensable global login in the `voucherify_data.rb` singleton.
+Place all advanced logic in the `lib` directory.
+It's important to maintain an appropriate division of modules and functions.
+Keep any essential global logic in the `voucherify_data.rb` singleton.

-**Remember that in current state of tests suite some tests are dependent on each other.
-All tests are running in alphanumeric order within the `spec` directory.**
+**Please note that in the current state of the test suite, some tests are interdependent.
+All tests run in alphanumeric order within the `spec` directory.**